swiftlang/swift-evolution/proposals/0401-remove-property-wrapper-isolation.md

 The author created an `@OnMainThread` property wrapper, intended to declare that a particular property was isolated to the main thread.
 However, they cannot enforce that by using `@MainActor` within the property wrapper, because doing so causes the entire contained type to become unexpectedly isolated.

-It's not clear why this upward inference based on property wrappers was initially proposed.
-No discussion of that aspect was found during the Global Actors review.
-We can speculate that it may have been intended to make it easier to interact with SwiftUI's `@ObservedObject` when that first rolled out.
+The [original motivation](https://forums.swift.org/t/se-0401-remove-actor-isolation-inference-caused-by-property-wrappers/65618/10) for this inference rule was to reduce the annotation burden when using property wrappers like SwiftUI's `@ObservedObject`.
 But it's not clear it actually makes anything significantly easier; it only saves us from writing a single annotation on the type, and the loss of that annotation introduces violations of the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

 ## Proposed solution